 TYPO3 v13 enforces strict typing in Extbase core classes: ActionController, PersistenceManager, ObjectStorage, and domain model base classes are consistently strictly typed.
 Anyone extending Extbase classes must adapt their signatures.

-In v14, the clean-up continues: Extbase annotations (@Extbase\Validate) have been removed; only native PHP attributes (#[Validate], with use TYPO3\CMS\Extbase\Attribute\Validate;) are accepted.
-The doctrine/annotations library is no longer necessary.
-For AI agents, this is a clear win: attributes are machine-readable, IDE-navigable, and statically analysable – DocBlock annotations were none of these.
+In v14, the clean-up continues: Extbase annotations (@Extbase\Validate) have been removed, and only native PHP attributes (#[Validate], with use TYPO3\CMS\Extbase\Attribute\Validate;) are accepted.
+The doctrine/annotations library is no longer needed.
+For AI agents this is a clear win: attributes are machine-readable, IDE-navigable, and statically analysable, none of which DocBlock annotations ever were.

 Fluid 5.0 with strict type validation